ayeowch/bitnodes/README.md

 Bitnodes is currently being developed to estimate the size of the Bitcoin network by finding all the peering nodes in the network.

 ## Methodology
-The current methodology involves sending [getaddr](https://en.bitcoin.it/wiki/Protocol_specification#getaddr) message recursively to find all the peering nodes in the network starting from a set of seed nodes.
-Bitnodes uses Bitcoin protocol version 70001, so peers connected to a node with older protocol version will be skipped.
+The current methodology involves sending [getaddr](https://en.bitcoin.it/wiki/Protocol_specification#getaddr) message to find all the peering nodes in the network starting from a set of seed nodes.
+Bitnodes uses Bitcoin protocol version 70001, so nodes with older protocol version will be skipped.

 ## Requirements
 * Python 2.7